 In addition, Nutreco commits to the Science Based Target (SBT) initiative, to align with the 2015 Paris Agreement and ensure that we set meaningful goals that are in line with the latest in climate change science and will prepare us to get ready for a lower-carbon future.
-We are targeting a "well below 2 degree C" level.
-For Scope 1 & 2 a 30% emission reduction (absolute).
-These are those emissions that we directly create through our operations and/or are created through the energy we purchase.
-We'll do this by focusing on, 1) absolute reduction in energy consumption with energy efficiency initiatives, 2) adopting renewable energy use where possible, 3) engaging in Power Purchase Agreements (PPA), 4) purchasing green electricity, and 5) purchase offset credits as final phase.
+We are targeting a before and after well below 2 degree C" level for Scope 1 & 2 and 3 but want to stay aligned with updated SBT recommendations and requirements over the coming years.
+Scope 1 & 2 are those emissions that we directly create through our operations and/or are created through the energy we purchase.
+We'll reduce this by focusing on, 1) absolute reduction in energy consumption with energy efficiency initiatives, 2) adopting renewable energy use where possible, 3) engaging in Power Purchase Agreements (PPA), 4) purchasing green electricity, and 5) purchase offset credits as final phase.

 For Scope 3 a 58% emission reduction (economic value-added) for 67% of Scope 3 (38.9% corrected).
 These emissions are those created indirectly through our purchase and usage of external services.
 These are dominated by the impact of commodity crop production and land use change.
-To meet our Scope 3 targets, we will continue working on deforestationfree sourcing, utilize LCA methodology, developing and incorporating novel ingredients and cooperating with stakeholders to reduce the footprint of commodities.
+To meet our Scope 3 targets, we will continue working on deforestation-free sourcing, utilize LCA methodology, developing and incorporating novel ingredients and cooperating with stakeholders to reduce the footprint of commodities.

 All emission reductions compared to a 2018 baseline year.

 Nutreco will also start measuring its air transportation and logistics footprint, to develop a reduction plan.

 In summary, we will:

-- 1. Commit to Science-Based Targets (targets to be defined in the process) - 2.
-Implement LCA footprinting in feed formulations, in the innovation stage-gate process, and in procurement (as part of Scope 3 for Science-Based Targets) - 3.
-Develop footprinting capacity in our farm and formulation models to help customers measure and reduce their emissions. - $^{\ast}$ SBTi defines Scope 3 reductions for 67% of total Scope 3 emissions.
+- Do what it takes to reach our Science-Based Targets commitment in 2030. - 2.
+Implement LCA metrics in feed formulations, in the innovation stage-gate process, and in procurement (as part of Scope 3 for Science-Based Targets). - 3.
+Develop footprinting capacity in our farm and formulation models to help customers measure and reduce their emissions. - 4.
+Achieve third party verification of core LCA tools in place. - 5.
+Connect LCA metrics to internal data systems for automated product and corporate footprint calculations.